-After activating CDN, you can log in to the CDN Console and select Domain Management on the left sidebar.
-Click Create a Distribution to add an acceleration domain.
-After the domain is added, its configuration will be distributed to the CDN cache nodes across the entire network without directly affecting your business in the production environment.
-To activate acceleration, you need to configure a CNAME record.
+After activating CDN, you can log in to the CDN console and select Domain Management on the left sidebar.
+Click Create a Distribution to add an acceleration domain name.
+After a domain name is added, its configurations will be distributed to the CDN cache nodes across the entire network without directly affecting your current business.
+To enable acceleration, you need to configure a CNAME record.
 For specific directions, please see CNAME Configuration.

-Access the domain name management page and click Create a Distribution.
+Click Domain Management on the left sidebar and click Create a Distribution.

 The distribution creation page consists of three parts:

-Based on your selected domain and origin configurations, CDN will recommend service configuration, which can be submitted without modification.
+Based on your selected domain name and origin server configurations, CDN will recommend cache configurations, which can be submitted without modification.

 |Domain||1.
 The domain name can contain up to 50 characters.

 2. The domain name should have obtained an ICP filing from the MIIT.